 To overcome some of the site-specific challenges of capturing and infiltrating stormwater onsite through BMPs, the 2012 Regional Plan EIS identified a benefit to water quality with targeted BMP compliance and the expansion of areawide treatments.
 A "revised policy option" expanded the ability to implement areawide treatment facilities to any area in the Region where the water quality benefit of the approach can be demonstrated to meet or exceed existing water quality requirements.
-The proposed land coverage amendments would add additional impetus to expand publicly owned and operated areawide stormwater treatment systems, or better maintain onsite treatment systems through requirements for public maintenance.
+The proposed land coverage amendments would add additional impetus to expand areawide stormwater treatment systems.

 While the proposed amendments would allow increased land coverage limits on a parcel-by-parcel basis, they would not allow increased land coverage totals on a region-wide basis.
-Thus, new land coverage added to accommodate new 946 units of 100 percent deed-restricted affordable, moderate, or achievable housing is coverage that may have been added anyway to build the remaining bonus unit inventory, spread out on additional parcels where multi-family housing is permitted.
+Thus, new land coverage added to accommodate new 100 percent deed-restricted affordable, moderate, or achievable housing is coverage that may have been added anyway to build the remaining bonus unit inventory, spread out on additional parcels where multi-family housing is permitted.
 Similar to existing regulations, projects that create new land coverage under the proposed amendments must demonstrate that all stormwater runoff from this coverage is collected and treated to meet TRPA standards.
 Additionally, this amendment includes a provision requiring that the project participate in a stormwater collection and treatment system (consistent with TRPA treatment requirements) owned and operated by a public entity.
-The system could be located offsite or onsite and could be a new system or a connection to an existing system that is adequately sized (or retrofitted) to accommodate the project's stormwater collection and treatment.
-This requirement would ensure that there would be no adverse alteration in surface water quality or change in the quantity of groundwater.
-Additionally, the requirement that the system be owned and operated by a public entity, or that a public entity is responsible for onsite system maintenance would be an enhanced level of maintenance over what is required today for residential housing development.
+The system could be located offsite or onsite and could be a new system or a connection to an existing system that is adequately sized (or retrofitted) to accommodate the project's stormwater collection and treatment would ensure that there would be no adverse alteration in surface water quality or change in the quantity of groundwater.
+Additionally, the requirement that the system be owned and operated by a public entity, or that a public entity is responsible for onsite system maintenance would be an enhanced level of maintenance over what is required today.

 In response to concerns submitted on the 2012 RPU EIS regarding the localized water quality impacts of further concentrating development within community centers, TRPA prepared an analysis to estimate the relative changes in pollutant loading that could occur within community centers as a result of proposed policies.
 A stormwater modeling simulation was prepared using the Pollutant Load Reduction Model (PLRM).
 The simulation provided estimates of existing and future pollutant loading from areas designated as centers in the Final Draft Plan.
 The analysis incorporated parcel-level data on land use, existing coverage, and current BMP compliance to generate estimates of existing loading from Centers.
 To evaluate a worst-case scenario, the model assumed that all parcels within Centers with commercial, tourist accommodation, and residential land uses would maximize their allowable coverage as a result of policies that incentivize additional concentrated development.
 The model also assumed that all parcels that added coverage would comply with BMP requirements.
 The modeling results show that even if policies that incentivize concentrated development achieved the maximum allowable coverage in all Centers, the result would be a decrease in pollutant loading from Centers as a result of implementing required water quality regulations.
-Because of the relatively small increase in total land coverage associated with the proposed amendments (e.g., up to 11.2 acres of additional land coverage in high capability town center, multi-family zoned, and bonus unit boundary lands, which equates to less than 0.3 percent of the remaining allowable high capability land coverage in the region), the PLRM analysis also supports a finding of no significant impact for increasing land coverage limits for 946 units of 100 percent deed-restricted affordable, moderate, or achievable housing developments that utilize bonus units.
-This finding does not support allowance for any additional coverage above the base allowable for any other type of development, which will require a separate environmental review.
+Because of the relatively small increase in total land coverage associated with the proposed amendments (e.g., up to 11.2 acres of additional land coverage in high capability town center, multi-family zoned, and bonus unit boundary lands, which equates to less than 0.3 percent of the remaining allowable high capability land coverage in the region), the PLRM analysis also supports a finding of no significant impact for increasing land coverage limits for 100 percent deed-restricted affordable, moderate, or achievable housing developments that utilize bonus units.